 TwitchCon 2018 is just around the corner.
 Hershey’s has signed an endorsement deal with two popular players, Tyler “Ninja” Blevins and Ben “Dr. Lupo” Lupo, for their soon-to-be-released new chocolate bar: Hershey’s Milk Chocolate & Reese’s Pieces Candy.
 It’s a yummy mix of Hershey’s chocolate and Reese’s Pieces.
-This is actually Hershey’s first venture into any type of video game sponsorship and esports.
+This is actually Hershey’s first venture into any type of video game endorsement and esports.

 Talk about epic!
 Hershey’s Milk Chocolate Bar is officially inviting Reese’s Pieces into the fold.
 Get ready for the most ultimate mash-up ever. #TreatYourself #MindBlown #HeartwarmingTheWorld pic.twitter.com/kmd4yQWQoN